Introduction to Philosophy

 Philosophy: A Text with Readings.
 Manuel Velasquez.
 Wadsworth Publishing

-Telecourse Study Guide for The Examined Life, 4th edition.
-Wadsworth
+Telecourse Study Guide for The Examined Life, Any edition will work.

 familiar with the information relevant to the course.
 I would recommend you